Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Derived Implications

 Suppose a class $Class_A$ is composed of three classes

 Then their objects are

 In this way, through the composition of the three objects, $Object_A$ can implement multiple functions.
 Obviously, the same class cannot participate in the composition twice.

-So we believe that the algebraic properties of composition in the field of programming have many similarities with complete sequential addition, and the N-dimensional Full CSA diagram can be used.
+So we believe that the algebraic properties of composition in the field of programming have many similarities with $\oplus|_{\alpha}^{\beta}$, and the N-dimensional Full CSA diagram can be used.
 Since composition can be regarded as addition, could inheritance be a certain kind of multiplication?
 We think this is possible and worthy of further analysis.
-From this perspective, there is still a lot of structured work that has not been done in the field of object-oriented programming in computer science alone.
+From this perspective, there is still a lot of structural work that has not been done in the field of object-oriented programming in computer science alone.

 In conclusion, similar scenarios can be found in many fields, so the applicable range of the N-dimensional Full CSA diagram is very wide.